WHAT IS MEDDIC?

 MEDDIC is the straightforward model to remember, and the most elite sellers in the world are all doing some version of MEDDIC” because they understand that there is depth inside it.
 The value doesn’t come from it being simple; it comes from the massive extent of the qualification

-Sales leadership teams are trying to create predictable revenue for their peers, execs, board members, and shareholders.
-Two critical factors play a big part in creating predictable revenue:
+Sales leadership teams are trying to create predictable revenue for their execs, board members, and shareholders.
+There are two critical factors required to create predictable revenue:

 - Efficient Resource Allocation

 - Forecast Accuracy

 Sellers and their supporting peers are often the highest-paid individuals within their organization.
 This is for good reason as an elite Seller is likely to deliver exponentially more revenue than what their additional cost is over an average Seller.

 A Seller who is unable to qualify their opportunities won’t just be inefficient to themselves, but they will also pull in other resources draining their efficiency too.